 However, we are delighted to now show two previously unseen photos of Cyril Daly in Kilmainham.

-There is nothing to show that Cyril Daly was actively involved in the Civil War, but in its closing stages he joined the National Army.
-On 11 March 1923 he was commissioned as a Lieutenant and served as an assistant in the medical stores, Army Medical Service at HQ in Parkgate Street, Dublin.
-He was then posted to the role of Chemist in the Curragh Camp until 1931 and, after promotion to Captain in 1934 went on to serve with the No. 1 or No. 2 Hospital Coy to 1939.
-Daly spent the rest of his military career as Officer-in-charge at the Base Medical Stores Depot, Army Medical Service.
-In 1942 he became an Acting Commandant before his voluntary resignation on 30 January 1947 (His older bother Hugh also served in the Army and was recorded as a doctor at Portobello Barracks on his marriage cert in September 1922).
+H remained in the Army and his next posting was as Chemist in the Curragh Camp until 1931 and, after promotion to Captain in 1934, he served in the hospital up to 1939.
+Daly spent the rest of his military career as O/C at the Base Medical Stores Depot.
+In 1942 he became an Acting Commandant before his voluntary resignation on 30 January 1947.
+His older bother Hugh also served in the Army and was recorded as a doctor at Portobello Barracks on his marriage cert in September 1922.

-When the Old IRA membership lists were assembled in the mid-1930’s, Cyril was listed in F Coy on both critical dates (11 July 1921, when he was in Kilmainham; and 1 July 1922).
+When the Old IRA membership lists were drawn up in the mid-1930’s, Cyril was listed in A Coy on both critical dates (11 July 1921, when he was in Kilmainham; and 1 July 1922).
 He then lived at 14 Prince Edward Terrace, Carysfort Avenue, Blackrock, south Co Dublin – an ‘up-market’ address judging by current asking prices for houses there!

-However, Daly never forget his old IRA comrades.
+However, appearances can be deceptive, he was not a rich man.
+And anyway, Daly never forget his old IRA comrades.
 He had supplied references for several former IRA men in military pension applications in the 1920’s.
 We have seen him in the 1939 photo and he was also actively involved in the Custom House Memorial Committee.
 He attended the funerals of many of the Custom House Men as, one-by-one, they passed away.
 For example “Capt.
 C. Daly and Capt.
 W. (‘Bill’) Donegan” (another Custom House man) are listed at the funeral of old Company comrade Richard Seville at Glasnevin Cemetery in 1955.

-Seventeen years later Cyril himself passed away, aged 74.
+Seventeen years later Cyril himself passed away in James’ Hospital, aged 74.
+He was late of Peter Place off Adelaide Road.
 His family death notice described him as ‘Retired Army Officer, A.M.S.’.
-Cyril James Daly was buried in Deansgrange Cemetery on the south side of Dublin.
+Cyril James Daly was buried in Deansgrange Cemetery on the south side of Dublin (Plot H0/68, St Brigid section).
 He was survived by his widow, children, brother Hugh and two nephews, sons of Hugh.
 Possibly reflecting Irish social conventions (or snobbery?) of a time not so long ago, the only relatives named are two doctors and a priest; while his immediate family are strangely anonymous.
 Ireland has definitely changed in many ways since then – for better or worse we leave to the Kind Reader’s opinion.